 Why recycle batteries?

-- Because many of the materials they are made from are hazardous to our health – disposal of them into landfill risks heavy metals leaching into our waterways.
+- Many of the materials they are made from are hazardous to our health – disposal of them into landfill risks heavy metals leaching into our waterways.

-- Because many of the materials they are made from – such as lead, cadmium and lithium – can be recycled an indefinite number of times.
+- Many of the materials they are made from – such as lead, cadmium and lithium – can be recycled an indefinite number of times.

-MRI recycling facilities are licensed to handle and recycle the following types of batteries:
+MRI recycling facilities are licensed to recycle the following types of batteries:

 - Lead Acid (Pb)